eurozulu/textnumbers/README.md

 A Number is assigned to the Label with the highest value which does not exceed the Number itself.
 i.e. if only two labels with values 1000 and 1000000, Any number between 1000-999999 will be assigned the 1000 label,
-any value greater or equal to 1000000 assigned the million label.
+any number greater or equal to 1000000 assigned the million label.
 any number less than 1000 will not be assigned a label.